ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 ### Documents colors

 The document colors feature is an additional section in a dropdown color panel.
-It lists the colors used in the document and lists them in the order of occurrence.
+It lists the colors used in the document in the order of occurrence.
 Duplicated colors are not inserted multiple times.
 By default number of document colors is limited, but you can adjust it (or disable it) using {@link module:font/fontcolor~FontColorConfig#documentColors `fontColor.documentColors`} or {@link module:font/fontbackgroundcolor~FontBackgroundColorConfig#documentColors `fontBackgroundColor.documentColors`} options.

 The document colors feature can help with identification of already used colors in a document.
 This provides a possibility of applying the same color further in the text without searching it over the entire section with predefined colors.